Summary

 - 32-bit Windows - Press the Windows key + R then type ODBCAD32 and click OK

-- Press the Windows key + R then type Control Panel and click OK.
+- Press the Windows key + R then type Add, select Add or remove programs.

-- Click Programs and Features then find and right-click the version of Sage Accounts you want to remove then click Uninstall.
+- Find the version of Sage Accounts you want to remove.

 NOTE: Once you've uninstalled Sage 50 Accounts, you can either rename or delete the accounts program directory.
 By default: